dennyzhang/challenges-cloudformation-jenkins/Scenario-302/README.md

 # Requirements
 1. Start 1 jenkins master and 1 jenkins slave
-2. Enable autoscaling
+2. Enable auto-scaling
-3. Customized VPC to allow limited network acess
+3. Customized VPC to allow limited network access

 # Procedures
 - Use CF to setup the env